simdipo/Darey.io_devops/LEMPSTACK_PROJECT4/LEMPSTACK_readme.md

 confirm a password for the MySQL root user.
 This is not to be confused with the system root.
 The database root user is an administrative user with fullprivileges over the database system.
 Even though the default authentication method for the MySQL root user dispenses the use of a password, even when one is set, you should define a strong password here as an additional safety measure.
-We'lltalk about this in a moment.
+We'll talk about this in a moment.
 If you enabled password validation. you'll be shown the password strength for the root password you just entered and your server will ask if you want to continue with that password.
 If you are happy with your current password, enter for "yes" at the prompt:

 `Estimated strength of the password: 100
-Do you wish to continue with the password provided?(Press yIY for Yes, any other key for No)`
+Do you wish to continue with the password provided?(Press y|Y for Yes, any other key for No)`

 For the rest of the questions, press and hit the ENTER key at each prompt.
 This will prompt you to change the root